Sugar-Free Whole Wheat Pumpkin Muffins (Video)

-Sugar-Free Whole Wheat Pumpkin Muffins are a pumpkin treat made with white whole wheat flour and Golden Monkfruit Sweetener.
-Check the nutritional information; these might be lower in carbs than you think!
+Whole Wheat Pumpkin Muffins are a sugar-free pumpkin treat made with white whole wheat flour and Golden Monkfruit Sweetener.
+And if you’re willing to splurge a bit on carbs during pumpkin season, these have about 15 net carbs per muffin.

-PIN Sugar-Free Whole Wheat Pumpkin Muffins to try them later!
+PIN Whole Wheat Pumpkin Muffins to try them later!

 I came up with this recipe when I got an e-mail from a reader named Sommer asking for a recipe for pumpkin bread or pumpkin muffins.
 I can’t always take recipe requests but Sommer’s timing was great because I’d been thinking about experimenting with pumpkin muffins.